gayeongpark/gayeongpark.github.io/_posts/2024-07-19-Active-Directory-Lab-VOL2.md

 - ZeroLogon

 It is a really critical bug.
-This attack allows the account password to be reset.
-As a result of this attack, I can obtain the `NTDS.DIT` dumping without knowing the password of the Domain Controller (DC).
+This attack allows the dc admin account password to be reset.
+As a result of this attack, attackers can obtain the `NTDS.DIT` dumping without knowing the password of the Domain Controller (DC).

 https://github.com/SecuraBV/CVE-2020-1472 - for checking if the target machine is vulnerable to this attack

-https://github.com/dirkjanm/CVE-2020-1472 - for exploitation and restore the password
+https://github.com/dirkjanm/CVE-2020-1472 - for exploitation and restoration of the password

-As this attack is extremely dangerous, I need to consider the potential impact on the network if a DC goes down, what the consequences would be if clients are unable to restore the DC to a working state, and finally, whether demonstrating the exploit is worth the risk.
+As this attack is extremely dangerous, I need to consider the potential impact on the network if a DC server goes down, what the consequences would be if clients are unable to restore the DC to a working state, and finally, whether demonstrating the exploit is worth the risk.

 1. `git clone https://github.com/dirkjanm/CVE-2020-1472.git`
    `git clone https://github.com/SecuraBV/CVE-2020-1472.git`